-Welcome to the CDF’s new Featured Artist page.
+Welcome to the CDF’s Featured Artist page.
 Every so often, during this time when we are not able to gather in person, we want to share the work of some of our favorite artists with you, virtually.
-We are delighted that our first featured artist is Festival veteran and revered performer Ted Yoder.
+We are delighted that our second Featured Artist is our beloved founder and multi-talented musician Steve Eulberg.
 You can visit the Featured Artist page, by clicking the name or image above.

 All of us with the Colorado Dulcimer Festival crew send our greetings to our friends, and also our hopes that you have been able to stay well and healthy during these difficult times.
 Our memories of the 2020 Festival are still warm, and they keep our spirits up by reminding us of the great music and community we shared in February.

 At our first crew meeting after the 2020 Festival (held on Zoom, like most all meetings these days), we considered what we ought to do about the 2021 Festival.
 After long discussion and with great disappointment, we concluded that our wisest course would be to take a sabbatical from mounting our annual Festival, and devote our efforts to (1) planning the 2022 event, and (2) inventing new ways to keep our community together and serve our mission between now and then.